fpaupier/sidecar-pattern_tf-serving/README.md

 - [ ] Delete local model files when model are removed from the bucket.
 - [ ] Investigate different IAM process
 - [ ] Propose a sample k8s.yaml configuration file that would be use to deploy the `model_poller` and `tensorflow/serving` containers at the same time.

+## Note
+This project is no longer updated and the architecture detailled here is not the most up to date.
+Refer to the official [tensorflow serving documentation](https://www.tensorflow.org/tfx/guide/serving) for up to date information and best practices.